 Even if visa applications are now simply submitted to VFS, there is still a chance that the Embassy might ask that you visit them for an interview.
 If they do, there’s no need to come in wearing formal or business wear — casual wear is the best to have as long as you appear respectable and clean.
 In my case before, I just came to the Belgian Embassy wearing a dress.
 (Don’t go in a revealing dress, of course.)
 Guys who were there were usually wearing pants and polo.
 So basically, wear something that makes you feel confident, presentable, and comfortable.
 The address of the Belgian Embassy in the Philippines is at Multinational Bancorporation Center, 9th floor, Ayala Avenue at Makati (somewhere near PLDT’s business center).

 It helps to note that my interview experience happened before the implementation of VFS services, so it’s possible that the interview process in the Embassy has changed.
 Nevertheless, I will just continue to share my past experience as it might already help you.
 From what I can remember, the questions that were asked of me were about:

 — The purpose and length of stay in Belgium

 — Where will I be staying and my planned itinerary

-» How can I follow up on my application?
-There are times when the Embassy must submit your visa application to the Immigration Office of the Federal Public Service Home Affairs in Belgium for further decision.
-In such a case, your file number will be communicated to you upon the submission of your file to the Immigration Office.
-From this stage onwards, the Immigration Office is the only authority to contact, if you wish to know the status of your application.
+If in case the Embassy submits your visa application to the Immigration Office of the Federal Public Service Home Affairs in Belgium for further decision, your file number will be communicated to you upon the submission of your file to the Immigration Office.
+From this stage onwards, the Immigration Office is the only authority to contact if you wish to know the status of your application.

 With the file number, you can inquire about the status of your application by…